infrared/params-validate-js/README.md

 **Constituents**

-Optional constituents can be added for each key for granular validation.
+Optional constituents can be added for granular validation.

 ```javascript
     var test = {